dotnet/tye/docs/recipes/githubactions_aks.md

     dotnet tool install -g Microsoft.Tye --version "0.11.0-alpha.22111.1"
 ```

 Using the name of the registry and the [Azure docker action](https://github.com/Azure/docker-login) to login to your registry.
-This step is needed prior to running the `deploy` command which will build and push the images to the registry.
+This step is needed prior to running the `build-push-deploy` command which will build and push the images to the registry.

 >:bulb: The username and password for authentication is stored in [secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) within the GitHub repository.